Introduction: Why Creative Agencies Need Fractional CFOs

 MRR and Deferred Revenue Tangles in SaaS

 SaaS businesses operate under ASC 606 revenue recognition rules that create timing differences between cash collection and revenue recognition.
 You might collect $120,000 upfront for an annual subscription but can only recognize $10,000 monthly—a distinction that confuses cash planning and creates tax complications.
+To address these challenges, it’s important to evaluate outsourced vs in-house accounting options for effective financial management.

 Fractional CFOs help SaaS companies model unit economics correctly, forecast cash needs during growth phases when deferred revenue builds, and structure pricing to optimize both growth and cash flow.
 Our SaaS revenue recognition guide goes deeper on this if you want the full technical view.